aayushkh/wides-usc-2k17/README.md

-# Wireless Devices and Systems Group Website
+#### Wireless Devices and Systems Group

-Designed and Developed by Aayush Khanna
+2k17 version of the site for the WiDeS research group at USC live @ http://wides-usc.com/